 It is possible to drive to Mount Edgcumbe as well, but as this takes about 50 minutes from Plymouth, it’s not really recommended.
 Of course, if you’re travelling from somewhere in Cornwall then hopping into the car is your best option.

-Ahead of your day trip to Mount Edgcumbe, here is a round up of a few things you should know:
+Ahead of your visit to Mount Edgcumbe, here is a reminder of the travel tips you should know:

 - The house and formal gardens are only open during the summer and not on Fridays or Saturdays.
 They’re open Sunday to Thursday each week from April to the end of September.